Counseling Services Office Hours

 Monday – Friday: 8 a.m. – 4:30 p.m.

-Counseling Services is closed in the summer from June 1st - September 6th.
-If this is a life threatening emergency, please call the mental health support line at 988 or present to your nearest emergency room.
+Counseling Services is closed over school breaks and summer.
+If you are experiencing a life-threatening emergency, please call the mental health support line at 988, call 911, or present to your nearest emergency room.

 For after hours and emergencies, call 988 or MSOE Public Safety at (414) 277-7159.

 Counseling Services provides a setting in which students may confidently discuss problems that affect their education goals including study habits, class attendance, social conflicts, self-certainty and career decision-making.
 Personal problems, whether they have their origin on or off campus, often deter students from their formal educational objectives.

 Counseling Services can help students focus on realistic solutions to these and other potential problem areas so students will experience personal and academic satisfaction and success.